 Well, that was fast.
 It's time again for our annual Christmas shopping post.
 You probably know how it works: if you click through any of the Amazon links here, place an item in your shopping cart (whether it's something we've linked to or not) and eventually purchase it, we will get a small percentage from Amazon that doesn't add to your cost.
-(More info on that here.)
 We greatly appreciate any purchases you may throw our way.

-I've tossed various irresistible electronics, cheese baskets (by popular demand), red meat (some enhanced with bacon), dark chocolate, favorite DVDs and CDs (not just Sinatra), and of course books into our Amazon store.
+I've tossed various irresistible electronics, cheese baskets (by popular demand), favorite DVDs and CDs (not just Sinatra), and of course books into our Amazon store.
 I've organized the books into categories: non-fiction, fiction, parenting, cookbooks, etc.

 The titles I'm most enthusiastic about are the children's books.
 Our large family loves to read.
 I've highlighted some of our favorites.

 Recommended books for children:

 Little Britches: Father and I Were Ranchers by Ralph Moody: When boys were boys.
 Think of this autobiographical book and its sequels as Little House with a male protagonist.
 Thank goodness no one had yet come up with Ritalin in the early 1900s when Ralph was a boy; if they had, he would have been dosed early and often, and these great American stories wouldn't exist.
 Young Moody possessed what they once called "initiative" in spades.
 He was a cowboy, a farmer, and an entrepreneur par excellence.
 Little Britches makes an excellent read-aloud, along with Man of the Family, Mary Emma and Company, and The Fields of Home.
 (There are more titles in the series, but these are the best.)